 St. Patrick’s Day is just one week away!
 I love when a holiday falls on a weekend because it means that rather than sending your family off to various places, you get to be together to do all of the fun activities!
 One of my favorite memories of St. Patrick’s Day was a teacher at our school dying her feet green and blaming it on those pesky Leprechauns!
+Make St. Patrick’s day fun for your kids by making your own traditions.

 I love food.
 Therefore, celebrating to me means eating all of the yummy food traditionally associated with a certain holiday.
 It is pretty common to have a green breakfast (Lucky Charms w/green milk, green smoothies, green pancakes, etc.), but since it is a Sunday you can serve them traditional (or at least it is traditional in America) Irish food for lunch and dinner too!